laestrada/laestrada.github.io/_recipes/chickpeas-sweet-potato.md

 TOTAL TIME: 1 hour

 Servings: 4

-Serve with fresh or steamed greens, tahini, lemon, and sides of choice!
 ## Ingredients
 #### VEGGIES + CHICKPEAS
 * 2 large sweet potato, skin on, cut into wedges (organic when possible)